Germoe/hit-predictor/project_report.md

 - tempo
 - duration_ms

 The method was to compare mean differences across 10000 permutations and then check whether the mean difference of the observed distributions would fall into the realm of significant possibilities.
-For all features above, the probability (p-value) was \<0.001, allowing me to reject the null hypothesis (H0) that hit and non-hits were equally distributed.
+For all features above, the probability (p-value) was \<0.001, allowing me to reject the null hypothesis (H0) that hit and Non-Hits were equally distributed.

 #### Correlation